 Disconnect the Battery

-When it comes to motorcycle winter storage, disconnecting the battery is one of the most critical steps you can take, particularly if you live in a cold area.
+When it comes to winter motorcycle storage, disconnecting the battery is one of the most critical steps you can take, particularly if you live in a cold area.

 If you prefer to leave the battery in the motorcycle, it’s advisable to take it out for a spin at least one time per month.
 Doing so will help extend the battery’s life.